-Having tests or treatment can be a stressful time.
+Finding out you have gestational diabetes can be stressful.
 If you are feeling anxious or worried in any way, please speak to your healthcare team who can answer your questions and help you get support.

 The support may come from healthcare professionals, voluntary organisations or other services.